rfwlab/rfw/docs/articles/essentials/list-rendering.md

 </ul>
 ```

-When items are added or removed, RFW patches only the affected `<li>` elements.
+When items are added or removed, rfw patches only the affected `<li>` elements.

 ## Keyed Updates